Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Begin by assembling the bin, and start by attaching the front section to one of the side pieces.
 Line up the bottom edges of both pieces, and secure with weather-resistant nails or screws.
 A bead of water-resistant glue helps to holding power of the pneumatic nails.
 Then, attach the other side section of the bin with more glue and nails or screws.

-Next, attach the bin to the High Wall section using more nails or screws.
+Next, attach the high wall to the bin.
 Temporarily position the bin against the high wall, centering the bin on the back section.
 Use a pencil to trace a line along the inside edge of the wall, following the sides of the bin.
 This will make it easier to locate the nails for attaching the the wall to the bin.

 Using the pencil lines as a guide, drill pilot holes for the screws.
 Use care to locate the pilot holes 3/8" from the pencil line, so the screws will be centered in the sides of the bin.
 Attach the high wall to the bin.